unreno/genomics/notes/aws_ami_creation.md

 r3.large has 15GB memory, compared to t2.large's 8GB.
 Also, r3.large uses a 32GB SSD drive, not EBS so can't specify size, but big enough.
 Apparently, the 32GB SSD is not true.
 I've only got 8GB.
 Perhaps that's the max?
+That has something to do with additional optional storage.
+Ignoring.

 `aws/create_ec2_instance.bash --key ~/.aws/JakeHuman.pem --instance-type r3.large`